infobiac/weblang/README.md

 Tutorial and examples on Alex/Happy: https://leanpub.com/alexandhappy/read

+Nice article with introduction to LLVM, LLVM haskell bindings, and an example of building up LLVM code from an AST

 ### Compiling

 I'm not sure how hard this will be to compile on your systems, but here's how I think you should try: